Star Jr.

-Star Jr. (born November 15, 1993) is a Mexican luchador enmascarado (or masked professional wrestler), currently working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
-He portrays a tecnico ("Good guy") wrestling character.
-Star Jr.'s real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
+Isaías Hernández López (born November 15, 1993), best known by his ring name Star Jr., is a Mexican luchador.
+He works for Consejo Mundial de Lucha Libre (CMLL).

 Star Jr. is the son of professional wrestler Isaías Hernández Muñoz, who is better known under the ring name Star Boy, and previously worked as "Star Boy Jr." prior to working for CMLL.
-He has previously also worked under the ring names Apolo Múñoz (after his father) and Tigre Mágico II (after one of his trainers).
+He has previously worked under the ring names Apolo Múñoz (after his father) and Tigre Mágico II (after one of his trainers).

 Professional wrestling career

-In Mexico luchador enmascarados (masked professional wrestler) protect their true identity, often not revealing many details unless they are unmasked, but the wrestler later known as Star Jr. revealed in interviews that he previously wrestled under the ring names Apolo Múñoz and Tigre Mágico II.
+In Mexico, luchador enmascarados (masked professional wrestlers) protect their true identity, often not revealing many details unless they are unmasked, but the wrestler later known as Star Jr. revealed in interviews that he previously wrestled under the ring names Apolo Múñoz and Tigre Mágico II.
 The name Múñoz was used in tribute to his father Isaías Hernández Muñoz and he used Tigre Mágico II while teaming with one of his trainers, Tigre Mágico.
-By 2012 he was known as Star Boy Jr. taking the ring name of his father who was known as "Star Boy".
-In early 2012 he represented Gym Tony Rivera in International Wrestling Revolution Group (IWRG) in the IWRG Copa Higher Power tournament, where his team defeated "Gym IWRG".
+By 2012, he was known as Star Boy Jr. taking the ring name of his father, who was known as "Star Boy".
+In early 2012, he represented "Gym Tony Rivera" in International Wrestling Revolution Group (IWRG) in the IWRG Copa Higher Power tournament, where his team defeated "Gym IWRG".
 Following the tournament victory Star Boy Jr. made regular appearances for IWRG including working on IWRG's 2012 Guerra del Golfo ("Gulf War") major event.
-In the opening match he teamed up with Galaxy to take on Guerrero Mixtico Jr. and Matrix Jr., during which Galaxy dislocated his shoulder, forcing the match to end early.
+In the opening match, he teamed up with Galaxy to take on Guerrero Mixtico Jr. and Matrix Jr., during which Galaxy dislocated his shoulder, forcing the match to end early.
 After the short match Star Boy Jr. also wrestled in the second match of the night, replacing Tritón who was originally scheduled for the match.
 Star Boy Jr. and Chicano defeated Pacto Negro and The Mummy.
-On April 14, 2012 Star Boy Jr. was one of 16 men who risked their mask or hair on the outcome of a steel Cage match as part of a high-profile IWRG storyline between "Gym Rivera" and '"Gym IWRG".
-Star Boy Jr. escaped the cage, keeping his mask safe while Batman del Futuro ("Batman of the Future") lost the match and was unmasked as a result.
+On April 14, 2012, Star Boy Jr. was one of 16 men who risked their mask or hair on the outcome of a steel Cage match as part of a high-profile IWRG storyline between "Gym Rivera" and '"Gym IWRG".
+Star Boy Jr. escaped the cage, keeping his mask safe while Batman del Futuro lost the match and was unmasked as a result.
 Star Boy Jr. made another appearance at a major IWRG when he teamed up with Sauroman in the opening match, only to lose to Alan Extreme and Polifacetico at IWRG's 2012 Caravan de Campeones.